ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 We’ll explore how ESMValTool can be installed it in a ``develop`` mode.
-Even if you aren’t collaborating with the community, this installation is needed to run your new codes by ESMValTool.
+Even if you aren’t collaborating with the community, this installation is needed to run your new codes with ESMValTool.
 Let’s get started.

 ### 1 Source code